juliannWang/HelpImSick/README.md

 To complete the initial Django setup, the following needs to be run:

-`python manage.py makemigrations` and then,
+`python manage.py makemigrations ImSick` and then,

 `python manage.py migrate`